-It is important to ensure that your CSV file is encoded with the Unicode UTF-8 Internet standard character set for displaying international characters.
+It is important to ensure that your CSV file is encoded with the Unicode UTF-8 Internet standard character set for international and special characters so they are rendered properly in browsers worldwide.

 Another tool to use is Google Spreadsheet (which is similar to Excel, free and Web-based).